-Hello readers, today, we are going to learn about Azelaic acid, which one of the most underrated ingredients in the skincare industry.
+Hello readers, today, we will learn about Azelaic acid, which one of the most underrated ingredients in the skincare industry.

-If you’re entirely new to Azelaic Acid, it has similarities of Hydroxy Acids (AHAs) or Salicylic Acid (BHA), but they all have slight differences from each other.
+If you’re entirely new to Azelaic Acid, it has similarities to Hydroxy Acids (AHAs) or Salicylic Acid (BHA), but they all have slight differences from each other.

 I hope after reading this article, you won’t keep this beauty ingredient to yourself and spread the love to your friends.
-Benefits of Azelaic Acid are numerous as it treats acne and could be a complete game-changer in your skincare routine.
+The benefits of Azelaic Acid are numerous as it treats acne and could be a complete game-changer in your skincare routine.